Chart Color Schemes

 Kellyville Ridge - The Ponds's residents boast exceedingly positive health performance metrics with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health outcomes data shows excellent results across Kellyville Ridge - The Ponds, with typical levels of common health conditions seen across both young and elderly cohorts.
-Private health cover rate is notably high at approximately 64% of the total population (13,902 people), compared to 58.5% in Greater Sydney and a national average of 55.3%.
-The most prevalent medical conditions are asthma and diabetes, affecting 6.1 and 4.4% of residents respectively, while 79.9% report being completely free from medical ailments, similar to the 80.0% figure in Greater Sydney.
+Health outcomes data shows excellent results across Kellyville Ridge - The Ponds, with a typical range of common health conditions seen across both younger and older age groups.
+Approximately 64% of the total population (13,902 people) have private health cover, compared to 58.5% across Greater Sydney and the national average of 55.3%.
+The most prevalent medical conditions are asthma and diabetes, affecting 6.1 and 4.4% of residents respectively, while 79.9% report being completely free from medical ailments, similar to the 80.0% in Greater Sydney.

-The area has a higher proportion of seniors aged 65 and over at 9.6%, with 2,094 people, compared to 7.8% in Greater Sydney.
-Health outcomes among seniors are above average but require more attention than the broader population.
+The area has a higher proportion of seniors aged 65 and over at 9.6% (2,094 people), compared to 7.8% in Greater Sydney.
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health